josephmjjo/josephmjjo.github.io/_posts/2019-08-04-priorityqueue.md

 So usually, we should use "Binary Heap".
-Heap has two kind of sort way. max heap  and min heap. max heap must maximum value put the root of heap min heap is reverse of max heap. minimum value must put at
-In book, we write AdaptablePriorityQueue ADT to use PriorityQueue.
+Heap has two kind of sort way. max heap  and min heap. max heap must maximum value put the root of heap min heap is reverse of max heap. minimum value must put at root In book, we write AdaptablePriorityQueue ADT to use PriorityQueue.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTQ2NTcyMTIsLTM3MDQyODY2OV19
+eyJoaXN0b3J5IjpbNjg0OTg4NDU0LC0zNzA0Mjg2NjldfQ==
 -->